 Police Youth Alliance: History

-Launched in 2015, the Police Youth Alliance is an original initiative of the Families Behind the Badge Children's Foundation to bridge the gap between police officers and children in disadvantaged neighborhoods.
+Launched in 2015, the Police Youth Alliance is an original initiative of the Families Behind the Badge Children's Foundation designed to cultivate positive relationships and interactions between police officers and the children in the communities they serve.

 In President Obama’s Task Force on 21st Century Policing, in which Former Philadelphia Police Commissioner Charles Ramsey was a part of, they stated “Law enforcement agencies should create opportunities in schools and communities for positive, non-enforcement interactions with police.”
 The Police Youth Alliance was created by the Families Behind the Badge Children’s Foundation in response to this statement and due to growing tensions between inner-city communities and law enforcement in recent years.